-We create opportunities for affordable, community-serving and culturally important businesses by accommodating them in underused not-for-profit buildings in Vancouver’s Chinatown and Strathcona neighbourhoods.
-Our work is supported by the City of Vancouver and community partners.
+We support community-serving and culturally important businesses by accommodating them in underused not-for-profit buildings in Vancouver’s Chinatown and Strathcona neighbourhoods.
+Our goal is to make sure the next generation of entrepreneurs can start their new ventures, while helping existing family businesses thrive and reinvent themselves.

 THE POTENTIAL